r-forge/dnet/pkg/inst/staticdocs/README.md

 ## Introduction

 `dnet` is an open-source R package for analysing biological networks and high-throughput biological data in an integrative manner.
-The supra-hexagonal map is a giant hexagon on a 2-dimensional map grid seamlessly consisting of smaller hexagons.
-It intends to meet the need for quickly understanding genome-wide biological data, which usually involve a large number of genomic coordinates (e.g. genes) but a much smaller number of samples.

 `dnet` intends to analyse the biological network whose nodes/genes are associated with numeric properties such as expression patterns across a series of samples in subject.